Near-Real-Time InSAR Phase Estimation for Large-Scale Surface Displacement Monitoring: Near-real-time InSAR time-series estimation

 where $|\hat{\Sigma}|^{-1}$ is plugged in for $\hat{\Gamma}^{-1}$.
 The phase of the eigenvector corresponding to the smallest eigenvalue of $( \hat{\Gamma}^{-1} \circ \hat{\Sigma} )$ gives the phase-linking solution.
 At pixels where the inversion of $\hat{\Gamma}$ fails due to numerical issues, we revert to the Eigenvalue decomposition (EVD) method: we use the phase of the eigenvector corresponding to the largest eigenvalue of the sample coherence matrix $\hat{\Sigma}$ \cite{Fornaro2015CAESARApproachBased}.
 Note that the inversion is more likely to fail at very high coherence pixels where many coherence magnitudes are near 1; thus, the fallback to EVD at these pixels still provides a high-quality phase solution.

 Since we only need a single eigenvector (corresponding to $\lambda_{\min}$), the inverse power method \cite{Ipsen1997ComputingEigenvectorInverse} is fast and effective for our typical small problem sizes of $M \approx 15-30$.
-Noting that eigenvalues of $\Gamma^{-1} \circ \Sigma$ all have magnitude greater than or equal to $1$ \cite{Ansari2018EfficientPhaseEstimation}, we set initial guess $\lambda_{\text{min}}^{(0)} = 0.99$, and convergence typically requires fewer than 20 matrix multiplications per pixel.
+Noting that eigenvalues of $\Gamma^{-1} \circ \Sigma$ all have magnitude greater than or equal to $1$ (\cite{Ansari2018EfficientPhaseEstimation} Appendix B), we set initial guess $\lambda_{\text{min}}^{(0)} = 0.99$.
+Since the dominant eigenvalue is close to 1, with values slightly above 1 in lower coherence regions, this choice ensures rapid convergence (typically under 10 iterations).